October 21

 It’s not because you’re doing anything wrong.

-That uncertainty can slowly chip away at your confidence.
-You second-guess your words, your tone, your decisions.
-You start shrinking back, convincing yourself that staying quiet will keep the peace.
+This subtle uncertainty can slowly chip away at your confidence.
+You start second-guessing your words, your tone, your choices.
+You begin shrinking back, hoping silence will keep the peace.
 But peace built on silence rarely lasts.

 What Belonging Really Means

-Belonging isn’t about being accepted by everyone—it’s about feeling anchored in yourself.
+Belonging isn’t about being accepted by everyone—it’s about being anchored in yourself.

 Three Ways to Reclaim Your Sense of Home